The CN Tower in Toronto is the tallest tower in the world and Toronto's most popular tourist attraction.

 The CN Tower restaurant, 360, is more than just a spectacular view.
 The recipient of several culinary awards, 360 also features an extraordinary wine list of more than 550 international and Canadian wines.
 Diners at 360 do not pay regular admission price and get preferential elevator service to the restaurant more than 350 metres (1,150 ft) above.

-360 Restaurant details and online reservations
+360 Restaurant details

 CN Tower Official Website